base/base/docs/specs/interop/predeploys.md

 ### Static Configuration

-The `L1Block` contract MUST include method `setConfig(ConfigType, bytes)` for setting static values that are used by the system.
+The `L1Block` contract MUST include method `setConfig(ConfigType, bytes)` for setting the system's static values, which are defined as values that only change based on the chain operator's input.
 This function serves to reduce the size of the L1 Attributes transaction, as well as to reduce the need to add specific one off functions.

 The `ConfigType` enum is defined as follows: